kharchenkolab/conos/misc/proposal.md

    `.Deprecated()`), and reserve outright *removals* (`.Defunct`) for the next major. cacoa is off CRAN and migrates against the deprecated-but-working API at its own pace.
 So "conservative" is now a user-experience / cacoa-migration choice, not a CRAN constraint.
-3. **Default flips land in 2.0, clearly noted.** Because this is the major bump, the decided default changes (e.g. `space`→CPCA, Leiden iterations) ship here with a prominent NEWS entry — no need to defer them further.
+3. **Default changes land in 2.0, clearly noted.** Because this is the major bump, any decided default change (e.g. Leiden iterations) ships here with a prominent NEWS entry. *(The default `space` stays `PCA`/reciprocal — CPCA deprioritized, CCA opt-in — so there is no `space` flip.)*
 4. **One coordinated wave; lstar first.** Submit **lstar** (the leaf dependency) first, then **pagoda2 2.0 + conos 2.0 together** (co-dependent, noted in each `cran-comments.md`).
 The pagoda2.1 accessor fixes (§4) are still a hard prerequisite — pagoda2 2.0's revdep check needs a